johanjanssen/About-me/Talks.md

 # Talks
 An incomplete list with talks I have presented in the past, or will present in the future.

+# 2024

+## January 22-23th Voxxed CERN
+- How sand and Java are used to create the world's most powerful chips

 # 2023

 ## November 9th J-Fall